People usually don’t associate Washington DC with nature, hiking, and camping.

-The beautiful Rock Creek is a 32 miles long twisting and turning through the park that originates in Montgomery County Maryland and empties into the Potomac river.
+The beautiful Rock Creek is 32 miles long twisting and turning through the park that originates in Montgomery County Maryland and empties into the Potomac River.

-You will more than likely spot deer, tons of varieties of birds, and you may even see a few foxes run by.
+You will more than likely spot deer and tons of varieties of birds, and you may even see a few foxes run by.

 WHAT TO DO IN ROCK CREEK PARK?

-There are many easier hikes all throughout this park.
+There are many easier hikes throughout this park.

 For history lovers, there are some very cool things to see in this park.